 Plateau Mountain from Stony Clove Trail is a 10.1 mile loop trail located near Hunter, New York that features beautiful wild flowers and is only recommended for very experienced adventurers.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from April until October.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from April until October.

 Nice view from the lookout before the summit.
 Would be a good place to camp overnight because it is only 1.2 miles from the road.
 But it is a very steep climb to this view.
 The actual summit of Plateau has no view.